Amazing 3 Step Guide To Social Media Influencers

 #2: Establish a strong relationship with the influencers

-If not, you can follow the same formula below.
-It will take little longer and you have to be persistent.
+If not, follow the formula below.
+It will take little longer and you have to be persistent but it works.

-Support the influencer’s content by amplifying it.
+Support the influencer’s content by following them and amplifying it.
 There are several ways to do this:

-- Link to their blog posts or videos in YOUR company blog posts or on your company About page (the About page is the second most trafficked page).
+- Link to their blog posts or videos in YOUR company blog posts or on your company About page (statistically the second most trafficked page on most sites).

 - If you have budget, use paid advertising to drive traffic to the influencer’s article.
 Be sure it is a post you feel strongly about and takes a position that you and your brand believe in.